Who We Are

 Vision Statement:

 S.A.
-Lifeline Foundation envisions a world with greater awareness and understanding of the reality of sexual addiction and betrayal trauma, as well as effective community, tools, and support that will assist struggling individuals in living fulfilling lives of long-term recovery and emotional health.
+Lifeline Foundation envisions a world with a growing recognition of the reality of sexual addiction and betrayal trauma, and broader adoption of effective tools and support communities that can assist struggling individuals in living fulfilling lives of long-term recovery and emotional health.

 Values Statements: